Jack Cruise: Early life

-Born in Phibsborough, Dublin to Michael Cruise (born Colchester, Essex 1865) and Brigid O’Kelly (born Tralee, County Kerry 1880).
-He attended St. Vincent's C.B.S.
-Glasnevin.
-Leaving secondary school in 1933 he joined the well-known Dublin bakers, Peter Kennedy & Sons as a trainee ledger clerk.
+Born in Phibsborough, Dublin to Michael Cruise (born Colchester, Essex in 1865) and Brigid O'Kelly (born Tralee, County Kerry in 1880).
+He attended St. Vincent's C.B.S. in Glasnevin, Dublin.
+On leaving secondary school in 1933, he joined the well-known Dublin bakers, Peter Kennedy & Sons, as a trainee ledger clerk.
 He had been interested in acting and drama from an early age and he joined the A.O.H.
 Players in 1934 and played with many of the leading amateur drama groups in the city in the following years.
-In 1936 while performing in the pantomime ‘Jack & the Beanstalk’ with the Fr.
-Matthew Players he created what was to become one of his favourite characters – John Joe Mahockey from Ballyslapdashamuckery – an astute countryman or Culchie to use the Dublin expression, who wore a flat cap with an enormous peak, navy blue suit, white shirt, red tie and a large pair of brown hobnailed boots.
+In 1936 while performing in the pantomime Jack and the Beanstalk with the Fr.
+Matthew Players he created what was to become one of his favourite characters – John Joe Mahockey from Ballyslapdashamuckery – an astute countryman, or culchie to use the Dublin expression, who wore a flat cap with an enormous peak, navy blue suit, white shirt, red tie and a large pair of brown hobnailed boots.

-Jack was a first cousin of the Irish portrait painter Leo Whelan.
+Cruise was a first cousin of the Irish portrait painter Leo Whelan.

-Queens Theatre
+Queen's Theatre

-He performed initially in the Queens Theater and while appearing there he was recommended to Noel Purcell, then a Theatre Royal star.
+He performed initially in the Queen's Theatre and while appearing there he was recommended to Noel Purcell, then a Theatre Royal star.
 Shortly afterwards he began performing and writing scripts for the weekly variety shows the Royal was renowned for.

 Theatre Royal

-He eventually left Kennedys bakery in 1945 to work full-time in The Theatre Royal where he had been appointed house manager and press officer.
-That Christmas he played in the Pantomime ‘Mother Goose’ with Noel Purcell, Eddie Byrne, Frankie Blowers, Sean Mooney and Pauline Forbes whose father Dick wrote the show.
-The show also featured The Royalettes and the Theatre’s orchestra conducted by Jimmy Campbell.
+He eventually left Kennedys bakery in 1945 to work full-time in the Theatre Royal where he had been appointed house manager and press officer.
+That Christmas he played in the pantomime Mother Goose with Noel Purcell, Eddie Byrne, Frankie Blowers, Sean Mooney and Pauline Forbes whose father Dick wrote the show.
+The show also featured The Royalettes and the Theatre's orchestra conducted by Jimmy Campbell.
 In the five weeks run it was seen by 231,000 citizens.
-It was described by Dublin Theatre critic John Finegan as ‘Dublin’s greatest panto’.
+It was described by Dublin Theatre critic John Finegan as "Dublin's greatest panto".

 He performed in the Theatre Royal regularly up to the late 1940s when theatrical work in the city took a downturn.
 He returned to the Royal in the early 1950s and performed regularly until its closure in 1962.

-In the Royal Theatre's 1951/52 offering, Robinson Crusoe which opened on 23 December, the production featured Eddie Byrne as Captain Hook (a bad bad pirate), Jack Cruise and Harry Bailey as Wette and Windee (two old salts) and Noel Purcell as Ma Crusoe (a merry widow).
-With eighteen named players plus the Royalettes and assorted specialty acts, the eleven scene presentation took the Irish Clipper to Neptune’s Domain and the Island of Golden Palms, thereby allowing Ma Crusoe to discover the Lollipop Tree.
+In the Theatre Royal's 1951/52 offering, Robinson Crusoe which opened on 23 December, the production featured Eddie Byrne as Captain Hook (a bad bad pirate), Jack Cruise and Harry Bailey as Wette and Windee (two old salts) and Noel Purcell as Ma Crusoe (a merry widow).
+With eighteen named players plus the Royalettes and assorted specialty acts, the eleven scene presentation took the Irish Clipper to Neptune's Domain and the Island of Golden Palms, thereby allowing Ma Crusoe to discover the Lollipop Tree.

 He set up his own import-export agency until a new opportunity presented itself.
-In 1948, Sir William Heygate Edmund Colborne "Billy" Butlin opened his Irish holiday camp in Mosney Co.Meath.
-Three years later Jack was offered the summer variety season there and for the following eight years he produced 80 different shows for the patrons.
+In 1948, Billy Butlin opened his Irish holiday camp in Mosney, County Meath.
+Three years later, Jack was offered the summer variety season there and for the following eight years he produced 80 different shows for the patrons.